MarckBoge/Nashville-Housing-Data/README.md

 # Nashville Housing Data

+## Overview
-# Data Cleaning in PostgreSQL
+Data Cleaning in PostgreSQL

 This project is focused on using data cleaning techniques in PostgreSQL to prepare a dataset for analysis.
 The dataset was downloaded from a Github repository and contains information on various housing properties.